 • Short-term or one-off projects

-Focusing on what your goal is in the bigger picture of your business can you help decide between retainer- or project-based services.
+Focusing on what your goal is in your business’s big picture can help you decide between retainer- or project-based services.
 Are you wanting a one-off piece to help improve a specific part of your business, or are you looking to take a more holistic marketing approach that could touch all aspects of your company?

 At Design At Work, we’d love to talk to you about what’s on your mind.
 We may not be the right fit for you right now, but maybe one day.
 And hey, if we’re not for you, we’d love to point you in the right direction.